30Wedge/andy_blog_generator/README.md

 ### Publishing to Github pages
 In a terminal, run `hugo serve`.
 This produces the static site pages to the `public/` directory.

-Double check that the `public/` directory is directed to the https://github.com/30Wedge/30Wedge.github.io repo.
+Double check that the `public/` directory is symlinked to the https://github.com/30Wedge/30Wedge.github.io repo.

 `cd public`, then commit all and push.